boxpositron/with-context-mcp/README.md

 **Currently supports:** Obsidian (via REST API)
 **Coming soon:** Notion, Apple Notes, and more

-## What's New in v3.0.1
+## What's New in v3.0.2

+- **Config System Unification**: Removed `.withcontextignore` in favor of unified `.withcontextconfig.jsonc`
+  - All delegation decisions now use the config system
+  - `ingest_notes`, `sync_notes`, `teleport_notes` now use delegation config
+  - Simplified architecture with single source of truth
+  - Better conflict resolution and pattern matching

+See [CHANGELOG.md](CHANGELOG.md) for complete details.

+### v3.0.1 Highlights

 - **Bug Fix**: Fixed path resolution issue with Obsidian Local REST API
   - Changed session storage from `.sessions/` to `sessions/` for proper directory listing
-  - The Obsidian API filters hidden folders from listings, making `.sessions/` invisible
   - **Migration**: Rename `.sessions` → `sessions` in your vault (one-time only)

-See [CHANGELOG.md](CHANGELOG.md) for complete details.

 ### v3.0.0 Highlights